Shopify/shopify-php-app/README.md

 ## Getting Started

-Create a new file called `.env` which contains your Shopify API credentials.
+Create a new file called `.env` which contains your Shopify API credentials and server hostname (with port).

 See `.env.example` for an example.

 ### Install dependencies
 ```shell